leohoc/isaid-infrastructure/README.md

 ### Description

-Teraform project to provide the infrastructure needed to run the ISAID project in AWS.
+Terraform project to provide the infrastructure needed to run the ISAID project in AWS.
 Currently it provides the following resources:

   * A Kubernetes cluster using EKS, with Node Groups containing two m4.large EC2 machines;
-  * Networking items: an VPC with two Subnets, with internet gateway, routes and security groups configured;
+  * Networking items: a VPC with two Subnets, with internet gateway, routes and security groups configured;
   * A registry repository using ECR to store the application images;
   * A role with the policies needed to build the aforementioned resources;